mazba-ahamad/5-Model-Risk-Management-Evaluation-Frameworks/README.md

-# Model Risk management (MRM): Five Critical Human Interventions for ML Model Evaluations
+# Model Risk Management (MRM): Five Critical Human Interventions for ML Model Evaluations
-Human decision scientists should consider five critical aspects when evaluating ML models.
+Decision scientists should consider five critical aspects when evaluating ML models of MRM projects.

 ### Q1: ML-based feature reduction approaches are not always suitable for business strategy development.
 ### Q2: Use of macroeconomic, policy, and shock variables in ML model as "Control Vars."